 KINS 350.
-Motor

-Control
+Motor Control

-Group 1 course

 This course is an overview of the neural mechanisms underlying the control of human movement.
 Current theories of human motor control are used as a backdrop for the importance that different portions of the nervous system play in creating movement.
 Prerequisite: KINS 254.
-Not open to students with credit in KINS 250..
+Not open to students with credit in KINS 250.

-Physiology of Group 1 course
+KINS 353.
+Physiology of Exercise

-Exercise